nicholasdavies/luajr/cran-comments.md

-## Resubmission
+## Additional issues
-This is a resubmission.
-In this version I have:

-* Resolved an R CMD check warning about initializers of const uint32_t variables not being constant expressions by replacing them with #defines in lj_target_x86.h.

-This is in addition to the previous resubmission, in which I:
+This release fixes an 'Additional issue' for M1mac that was identified during the CRAN rollout process:

-* Resolved an R CMD check warning about values of the enum x86Op in LuaJIT defining values outside the int (but within the uint32_t) range, which was identified by the flag -Wpedantic.
+* Resolved an R CMD check warning about enums in LuaJIT defining values outside the int (but within the uint32_t) range, as identified by the flag -Wpedantic.

-* Resolved an R CMD check warning about a non-void* argument to lj_strfmt_pushf, which was identified by the flag -Wformat.

 ## R CMD check results